 The result is a healthy building with good indoor air quality (IAQ), a healthy staff, and lower energy costs.

-The costs of a makeup air unit are often recovered through the energy savings made possible by lesser HVAC demands, lower exhaust demands, higher production levels, increased production, decreased personnel sick leave, and other corresponding factors.
+The costs of a makeup air unit are often recovered through the energy savings made possible by lesser HVAC demands, lower exhaust demands, higher production levels, increased production, decreased personnel sick leave, and other corresponding factors (study).

 Make-up air is a significant benefit to any space using exhaust.